Farseer-NMR/test-set/pkls_datasets/README.md

 # Base datasets

-Different sets of peaklists designed to test different functionalities.
+Different sets of FASTA files, peaklists and other data designed to test different functionalities.

 ## FASTA files